 Consult an Orlando Criminal Defense Lawyer

 When you are in an accident, you may be understandably confused or even panicked, especially if you fear that someone has been injured or killed.
 Panic can make you flee the scene and compound the penalties you face.
 If you are in such a situation, you need an experienced, dedicated criminal lawyer in your corner.
-The criminal defense attorneys of The Baez Law Firm zealously represent clients in Orlando, Miami, Tampa, and throughout the state of Florida.
+The criminal defense lawyers of The Baez Law Firm zealously represent clients in Orlando, Miami, Tampa, and throughout the state of Florida.
 Contact us today for a consultation.
 We can help.